 The turtle got its name from Theodore Edward Cantor, who was a Danish zoologist and botanist that first discovered the species.
 Often called the Asian giant softshell freshwater turtle, it is a river monster for sure, and can grow up to 6 ft in length, but sadly spends 95% of its life buried and motionless, with only its eyes and mouth sticking out from the sand.

 2 – Macrochelys temminckii

-The alligator snapping turtle is officially the heaviest freshwater turtle in the world, and is often confused with the common snapping turtle.
-There are some deadly facts about this rather odd looking turtle like the shell can be up to 4 inchs thick making it effectively bullet proof, and there is also video evidence of them attacking and eating actual adult alligators!
+The alligator snapping turtle is officially the heaviest freshwater turtle in the world and is often confused with the common snapping turtle.
+There are some deadly facts about this rather odd looking turtle like the shell can be up to 4 inches thick making it effectively bulletproof, and there is also video evidence of them attacking and eating actual adult alligators!

 1 – Elusor macrurus